int2code/a2bridge/docs/userguide/docs/json.md

 from the bus and each element within a row is an USB output channel number.

-Attention:
+!!! info inline end "Attention:"

     It works opposite to AudioRouteMatrixDownstream.

 ### A2BMasterConfig
 Contains the configuration used when the device is